 Subject to the availability of funds, grants awarded for programs that do not include new Chandra observations (e.g., Archival Research and Theory/Modeling projects) will be issued at the beginning of the Cycle, defined as 1 January of the new Cycle.
+Note that delays in funding may extend the start date to a later date.
 Those grantees that include new Chandra observations, including joint projects, will receive their awards when the data from their first observations have been successfully processed and delivered to the PI, or the start of the Cycle, whichever is later.
 Target of Opportunity awards with more than one approved target may be incrementally funded as each target is successfully observed and the data are released to the PI.
 Depending on the availability of funds, the award should be received by the recipient institution approximately one-month after the first processed data have been distributed to the PI.
-It should be noted, however, that, in general, the initial release of awards for a cycle will not take place until January (but see Section 10.9 below).
+It should be noted, however, that, in general, the initial release of awards for a cycle will not take place until January (but see

+Section 10.9 below).